David Solomon Eibenschutz: Biography

-After Budaniv, he was named Rav of Soroka,Volhynia (now Soroca, Moldova) and is sometimes known as the Soroker Rav, although he is more commonly called the Arvei Nachal, after his best written work.
+After Budaniv, Volhynia, he was named Rav of Soroki, Bessarabia, (now Soroca, Moldova) and is sometimes known as the Soroker Rav, although he is more commonly called the Arvei Nachal, after his best written work.
 The Jewish settlement in Soroka is first recorded in 1657, but its presence as an organized community dates to the 18th century when its 157 Jewish families were led by Rabbi Dovid Shlomo.
 The community would continue to grow after Rabbi Dovid Shlomo left there; by 1897, there were 8,763 Jews there.

 At the same time, he was the Av Beit Din of Shyroke, a village in Sofiyivka Raion (district), Dnipropetrovsk Oblast (province), southern Ukraine.

 After Soroka, Rabbi Dovid Shlomo served as rabbi in Jassy (now Iasi), Romania.
 From Iasi, he made aliyah (ascended to) the Land of Israel in 5569/1809.
 He settled in the holy city of Tzafed (Safed).
 In his vast humility, he davened at the back of the shul like a simple Jew and took a job as a melamed (teacher) there.

 He authored many Talmudic and Kabbalistic works, some of which still exist in manuscript form.
 He wrote "Levushei Serad", in two parts.
 The first part contains a commentary on the Shulchan Aruch, "Orach Chayim", with comments on David ben Samuel’s "Turei Zahav" and Abraham Abele Gumbiner’s "Magen Avraham"; at the end of this part is added the plan of the Temple as described by Ezekiel (Mohilev, 1818, and frequently reprinted).
 The second part is on "Shulchan Aruch", "Yoreh De'ah" (Mohilev, 1812).
 His "Ne'ot Deshe" is a compilation of 138 responsa, in two parts, the first of which was published in Lemberg, 1861, while the second is in manuscript.
 "Arvei Nachal" is also in two parts, the first being a treatise on the Torah, the second consisting of sermons (Kopust, Sdilkov, 1835; Krotoschin, 1840; Jitomir, 1850; Lemberg, 1856).

 Rabbi Dovid Shlomo Eibenshutz remained in Safed until his death on 22 Cheshvan 5574/15 November 1813.
 He is buried in the old Safed cemetery near Rav Isaac Luria.
 Rabbi Dovid Shlomo’s ohel (grave) is in a cave alongside Rabbi Avroham Dov of Avoritch.
 Also buried in this cave are Rabbi Aryeh Yehudah Leib of Volochisk and his son and daughter in law who was the daughter of Rabbi Nachman of Breslov.

 Rabbi Levi Yitzchak of Berdychiv (Rabbi Dovid Shlomo’s relative of an unknown connection), writes about Rabbi Dovid Shlomo in his approbation to Rabbi Dovid Shlomo’s "Arvey Nachal" that Rabbi Dovid Shlomo was, "Proficient in all areas of Torah learning and all his deeds are for the sake of Heaven".